Where to get the Silent Hill 2 Remake flashlight

 (Image credit: Konami)

-Inside you'll find the flashlight on a dummy wearing some familiar clothes.
-Just be aware that you will be attacked by a mannequin the moment you pick it up so be ready for a fight as soon as the cutscene ends.
+Inside the lit room you'll find the flashlight on a dummy wearing some familiar clothes.
+You can grab as soon as you find it but you will be attacked by a mannequin the moment you do so be ready for a fight.

-Once you have the flashlight, you can explore to find the Courtyard Chute key I mentioned earlier.
+Now you can explore to find the Courtyard Chute key I mentioned earlier.
 That will then open a door back down on the first floor near reception that will get you access to the courtyard.
-No only will that let you access more of the building but you'll find one of the coins here later that you'll need for the Silent Hill 2 Remake coin cabinet puzzle.
+That, in turn, will that let you reach more of the building and you'll also be able to find one of the coins there later for the Silent Hill 2 Remake coin cabinet puzzle.

 If you want more spooky town action when you're done here then check out the best Silent Hill games.